Auto-Mech/mechdriver/README.md

 ```
 pixi run extra-dev-installs
 ```
+This will edit your `.bashrc` file, so you will need to restart your shell for the changes to take effect.

 If you run into issues with this, you can manually install the two dependencies, HyperQueue and Git Subrepo, as follows.